Water supply and sanitation in Mexico: Droughts

 Considering most of the Country experiences arid and/or semi-arid conditions, droughts are one of the most common natural disasters in Mexico.
 Droughts happen when there are low levels of rainfall in a certain area.
-As a result, droughts significantly impact agricultural production systems that any people all over the world depend on.
-Droughts are also impacted by high temperatures that dries up pieces of land.
-Droughts very common in all of North America and ave 5 levels on intensity.
-Regions of Mexico that experience drought like conditions most commonly range from Veracruz, Tabasco, and the Yucatán.
-In May 2016, 14.3% of land of surface area in Mexico experienced dramatic shift in drought levels from moderate to extreme.
-The month of November is primarily known as the time of year when they wet season ends and the dry season begins.
-However, in November 2016, regions in the Yucatán peninsula and Tabasco actually had not stop with the previous dry season, regarding it as the 40th driest month ever.
+As a result, droughts significantly impact agricultural production systems that many people all over the world depend on.
+Droughts are also impacted by high temperatures that dry up pieces of land.
+Droughts are very common in all of North America and they have 5 levels of intensity.
+Regions of Mexico which most commonly experience drought-like conditions range from Veracruz, Tabasco, and the Yucatán.
+In May 2016, 14.3% of land surface area in Mexico experienced dramatic shift in drought levels from moderate to extreme.
+The month of November is primarily known as the time of year when the wet season ends and the dry season begins.
+However, in November 2016, regions in the Yucatán peninsula and Tabasco actually had non-stop drought with the previous dry season, regarding it as the 40th driest month ever.

 Ground water

 The groundwater found all over Mexico is used in various different ways.
 Three ways that groundwater in Mexico is efficiently utilized are in usage, distribution, and consumption.
-Regarding its usage, groundwater is extremely versatile in Mexico is due to its physical characteristics.
+Regarding its usage, groundwater is extremely versatile in Mexico due to its physical characteristics.
 Since groundwater is mainly stored in aquifers, it is fairly easy to access year round thus, also benefiting the country socio-economically.
 As far as distribution, as mentioned before, groundwater is stored in various aquifers that makes available practically anytime.
 To be exact, Mexico has 653 aquifers placed all around the country.
 This in turn also relates to constitution since, 39% of consumable water in Mexico comes from sources such as aquifers.
 However, even considering the amount of groundwater resources available in Mexico, in 2016, aquifers mainly in Baja California indicating high level of saline soil and brackish water.
 32 aquifers were identified with saltwater intrusion thus, still creating limited access to clean water.